Interactive online version:

 [2]:

-# Make and solve a labor intensive margin consumer i.e. a consumer with utility for leisure
+# Make and solve a labor intensive margin consumer with default parameters

 print(

-"Solving a labor intensive margin consumer took "
+"Solving an infinite horizon labor intensive margin consumer took "

 + " seconds.",